nextstrain/avian-flu/README.md

 ## Genome focused NCBI builds

-> The current implementation uses two distinct workflows, one for the original B3.13 cattle-outbreak and one for the newer D1.1 analysis, however these will be merged once the  config syntax is improved in https://github.com/nextstrain/avian-flu/pull/104

 We produce whole-genome focused (and, sometimes, individual segment builds) for the ongoing H5N1 cattle-flu outbreak.
 These use NCBI data including consensus genomes and SRA data assembled via the Andersen lab's [avian-influenza repo](https://github.com/andersen-lab/avian-influenza) by default.